This blog post is part of a series where I take a detailed look at how I’m investing in quality dividend stocks for long-term income and growth.

 What does any of that have to do with enduring competitive advantages and companies that can grow their dividends for decades?

-This is, in fact, exactly what happens in most cases, but a small minority of companies are able to produce high returns on capital while fending off hordes of competitors, not just for a handful of years, but for decades and, in rare cases, centuries.
+This is, in fact, exactly what happens in most cases, but a small minority of companies can produce high returns on capital while fending off hordes of competitors, not just for a handful of years but for decades and, in rare cases, centuries.
 And companies can only do that if they have enduring competitive advantages.

 This matters, not just because higher returns on capital can fuel higher sustainable growth rates, but also because these companies are much more likely to still exist in a few decades.